-Medgar Evers College conducts fire drills throughout the year to ensure compliance with NY Education Law 807.
+Medgar Evers College conducts fire drills yearly to ensure compliance with NY Education Law 807.
 During these drills, building occupants are familiarized with campus evacuation procedures.
-During the fire drill exercise we ask all occupants to leave the building and be active participants in the evacuation process.
+During the fire drill exercise, we ask all occupants to leave the building and participate actively in the evacuation process.
 Individuals with special needs will be identified and should remain at the nearest elevator lobby if located on an upper floor.
 Public Safety personnel will make a note of their location.